 You can use these to clean yourself up between a full shower, cool down during night sweats, catch leaking fluid (from all areas), and even as a burp cloth in a pinch.

 Designed to help support and compress your abdominal muscles after birth, a postpartum belly band can help you heal faster and feel more supported.

 Vaginal delivery must-haves

-Recovery from a vaginal birth can vary depending on if you tore and to what degree.
-In general, the below postpartum products can help you heal from a vaginal delivery, keep you feeling more comfortable, and help you care for yourself in the process.
+Recovery from a vaginal birth can vary depending on whether you tore and to what degree.
+The postpartum products below can help you heal from a vaginal delivery, make you feel more comfortable, and help you care for yourself.

 Read next: A Midwife Shares Vaginal Birth Recovery Tips

 1. Perineal spray

 Formulated with organic herbs, this soothing perineal spray can help provide comfort and relief during tender days after birth.
 It’s naturally cooling, too, so it feels refreshing to use whenever you need it.